Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Methodology

 \subsection{Gray-Box Uncertainty Estimation: Infer-Noise and Infer-Dropout}

 Given a gray-box model, we consider another class of methods for generating multiple outputs from a distribution: randomly perturbing latent codes.
 Compared with the black-box case, this provides finer granularity on modulating the perturbation strength to ensure tolerability.

-Specifically we propose \emph{infer-noise}, which introduces Gaussian noise at an intermediate layer of the trained model, and \emph{infer-dropout}, which uses dropout instead.
+Specifically, we propose \emph{infer-noise}, which introduces Gaussian noise at an intermediate layer of the trained model, and \emph{infer-dropout}, which uses dropout instead.
 For infer-noise, the noise will be added to the feature maps of a certain layer.
 This noise is randomly sampled multiple times during inference to form a set of diverse outputs.
-For infer-dropout, random dropout is performed for multiple forwards to generate output samples, the variance of which are then used as uncertainty estimation.
+For infer-dropout, random dropout is performed for multiple forwards to generate output samples, the variance of which is then used as uncertainty estimation.
 Formally, given an input image X, our measured uncertainty is defined as $\mathbb{V}[Z] = \mathbb{V}_P[F_2 \circ P\circ F_1(X)]$, where $P$ is sampled from a perturbation set $\mathcal{P}$ (e.g. Gaussian noise with $\sigma=1$). $F_1$ is the function of network layers before the perturbation $P$, $F_2$ represents network layers after $P$, and $F_2\circ F_1(X)$ is the gray-box network $F(X)$. $Z=F_2 \circ P\circ F_1(X)$ is a sample from the perturbed output distribution.
-Note that it is possible to sample $Z=F(X)$, where $P$ happens to be a perturbation noise of all zeros.
+Note that it is possible to sample $Z=F(X)$, where $P$ happens to be a perturbation noise of all zeros. {